insight-lane/crash-model/src/README.md

 Although it's not necessary, QGIS (http://www.qgis.org/en/site/forusers/download.html) might be helpful to visualize shape files and easily see their attributes

+## Testing

+Before submitting PRs for code in the data directory, you should run the tests.
+In the src directory: `py.test`

 ## Process map

 All of the python data generation scripts should be run from the src directory (boston-crash-modeling/src/) using the following scheme: `python -m <import path> <args>`.
 See below for specific examples.